annagabain/Mom-Lifehacks/README.md

 <img width="719" alt="Navigation bar screenshot" src="assets/md-images/navigation-bar-active.bmp">

 Jump to a Lifehack section helps the user to quickly jump into reading the lifehack they are mostly interested in without scrolling through all of them.
-A valuable feautre for working parents, who have limited time to read this webpage.
+A valuable feature for working parents, who have limited time to read this webpage.

+<img width="719" alt="Jump to bar screenshot" src="assets/md-images/jump-to-bar.jpg">

 Jump to a Lifehack section adapts the number of colums to adjust to the device it is being viewed on.

-<img width="719" alt="Jump to bar screenshot" src="assets/md-images/jump-to-bar.jpg">

 <img width="350" alt="Jump to bar screenshot number 2" src="assets/md-images/jump-to-bar-active.jpg">

-Top button that is fixed to the bottom no matter where you scrolled
+Top button that is fixed to the bottom-right of the page no matter where scrolled.
+This navigation item will lead the user back to the start anytime during the reading process.

 <img width="350" alt="Top navigation button screenshot" src="assets/md-images/top-fixed.jpg">